|

 She is often to be found with tools in hand as she fixes up the various broken instruments which regularly come her way!
 Latymer

-Upper School won multiple awards at the Times Educational Supplement (TES) Awards February 2018 for best
+Upper School previously won multiple awards from the Times Educational Supplement (TES) Awards for best

 Independent-State Partnership Work; Best Senior School and Best Independent School in the UK.